whaili/slurm-operator/docs/index.rst

 NodeSets
 ~~~~~~~~

-A set of homogeneous Slurm nodes (compute nodes, workers), which are
+A set of homogeneous Slurm workers (compute nodes), which are delegated
-delegated to execute the Slurm workload.
+to execute the Slurm workload.

 The operator will take into consideration the running workload among
 Slurm nodes as it needs to scale-in, upgrade, or otherwise handle node